renovatebot/renovate/docs/usage/configuration-templates.md

 `branchName` default value is `{{{branchPrefix}}}{{{additionalBranchPrefix}}}{{{branchTopic}}}`.

-The most common branch name you'll see looks like this: `renovate/react-18.x`.
+The most common branch name you will see, looks like this: `renovate/react-18.x`.
 In this example, the `branchPrefix` is the default `renovate/`, `additionalBranchPrefix` is empty, and `branchTopic` is `react-18.x`.

-Most users will be happy with the default `branchPrefix` of `renovate/`, but you can change this if you don't like the default.
+Most users will be happy with the default `branchPrefix` of `renovate/`, but you can change this if you do not like the default.
-Say you don't want the forward slashes, in that case you would use `renovate-` as your `branchPrefix`.
+Say you do not want the forward slashes, in that case you would use `renovate-` as your `branchPrefix`.
 The onboarding PR will always use `renovate/configure`.

 `additionalBranchPrefix` is optional and by default is empty.

-`branchTopic` depends on the package manager and upgrade type, so you'll see a lot of variety.
+`branchTopic` depends on the package manager and upgrade type, so you will see a lot of variety.
 This is probably a setting you want to change yourself.
 Be careful, and consider creating a new "config help" post at the [discussions tab in the Renovate repository](https://github.com/renovatebot/renovate/discussions) to get help from the Renovate team with your config.